oresat/oresat-linux/gpio_sim/README.md

 # GPIO-SIM
-For working with the GPIO-SIM Linux Kernel
+For working with Simulated GPIOs

 ## Setup